InFit - Fitness Equipment Rental App

 Board for freelance & contract work

 Academic Project - The project consisted in developing a interface for a fitness equipment rental app.
-For this project I choose a clean, contemporary neomorphic design that would feel familiar to the user and could be easy to navigate.
-The project was executed on Adobe XD.
+For this project I choose a clean, contemporary neomorphic design that would feel familiar to the user and could be easy to navigate